Statistical Survey

 Find more information on Reconciliation’s Australia website here.

-A.3 – Q1: Does your organisation undertake any other initiatives towards reconciliation with First Nations people?
+A.3 – Q2: Does your organisation undertake any other initiatives towards reconciliation with First Nations people?

 This question asks whether your organisation is undertaking any other initiatives towards reconciliation with First Nations people – other than a formal Reconciliation Action Plan (RAP).
 Your organisation may have a statement or plan towards reconciliation instead of or in addition to a formal RAP.

 Following the resolution on diversity and race passed at the 2020 AGM, ACFID (in coordination with the Racial Justice Community of Practice) will collect data on cultural diversity in leadership and staffing levels through its Statistical Survey.
-The resolution calls on board and senior leadership to build greater representation, participation and access to decision making with peoples of varied cultural origins from countries, cultures, communities and peoples that members seek to serve and work with (See Resolution 1-2020 here).
+The resolution calls on board and senior leadership to build greater representation, participation and access to decision making with peoples of varied cultural origins from countries, cultures, communities and peoples that members seek to serve and work with.

-If your organisation would like further information on how to collect cultural diversity data we recommend looking into the resources from the Diversity Council of Australia: Counting Culture: Towards A Standardised Approach to Measuring and Reporting on Workforce Cultural Diversity in Australia or D&I 101 – Collecting Diversity Data (DCA member-only resource).
+If your organisation would like further information on how to collect cultural diversity data we recommend looking into the resources from the Diversity Council of Australia.

 If your organisation does not have data on cultural diversity within your organisation yet – please leave the response blank.

-Note on terms: Given the current use and understanding, we use the term ‘culturally diverse’ in this survey.
+Note on terms: Given the current use and understanding, we use the term ‘culturally and/or racially diverse’ in this survey.
 We understand that this term is not perfect or acceptable to everyone.

-A.3 – Q3: Do you enable formal representation from developing countries on your Board?
+A.3 – Q6: Do you enable formal representation from developing countries on your Board?
 If yes, how many Board members are from developing countries?

 This question asks whether your organisation has Board members that are based outside of Australia and are from countries and cultures where you work.
 If yes, please include the number of Board members on your Board.